risebeyondio/io/containers-microservices/mesos.rst

    - Native support for launching containers with Docker and AppC images.

 - Pluggable isolation
-   - First class isolation support for CPU, memory, disk, ports, GPU, and modules for custom resource isolation.
+   - First-class isolation support for CPU, memory, disk, ports, GPU, and modules for custom resource isolation.

-- Two level scheduling
+- Two-level scheduling
-   - Support for running cloud native and legacy applications in the same cluster with pluggable scheduling policies.
+   - Support for running cloud-native and legacy applications in the same cluster with pluggable scheduling policies.

 - APIs
    - HTTP APIs for developing new distributed applications, for operating the cluster, and for monitoring.